 F – Failure Below 70%

-Students in Grades 1-8 receive report cards four times during the school year, each period covering approximately 45 school days.
-In addition, periodic reports will be sent home if a student is having difficulty in a subject.
+Students in Grades 1-8 receive report cards four times during the school year.
+Each period covers approximately 45 school days.
+Additional reports will be sent home if a student is having difficulty in a subject.

 Students in grades 5-8 who earn an average of 94% in each subject are placed on the “A” honor roll.
 Those who maintain an average of 86% or above in each subject will be placed on the “B” honor roll.